 - A complete and fulfilling civic news diet.
-Consuming a sufficient proportion of each civic category of quality news and avoiding consumption of low-quality news — a combination of (A) and (B).
+Consuming a sufficient proportion of each civic category of quality news and avoiding overconsumption of low-quality news — a combination of (1) and (2).

 Evaluating if a news ecosystem fulfills these criteria requires a way to classify or score the quality of news and/or the completeness of a civic news diet.
-Clearly, measuring (D) is the ideal to strive for, as it represents the highest possible level of “news health” for each person or community — but is also the mostly costly to classify.
+Being able to measure (4) is ideal, as it represents the highest possible level of “news health” for each person or community — but is also the mostly costly to classify.